 While most mobile home purchases that are on leased land are cash purchases it is important to know that the Buyer may have financing options through these outside lending companies in order to still be able to purchase their new mobile home in the Sarasota Florida area.

-While we at The Mobile Home Dealer, are not loan brokers or any type of financing experts, we do suggest Buyers looking at this route should their cash budget not work in the rising mobile home buying market.
+While we at The Mobile Home Dealer, are not loan brokers or any type of financing experts, we do suggest Buyers look at this route should their cash budget not work in the rising mobile home buying market.

 This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.